maddyv123/SocketStudy/README.md

 # Ex.No:1a  			Study of Socket Programming
+# NAME:Mathavan V
+# REG NO:212223110026
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction: